nbi-hyq/PythonQPLab/Docs/connectionsDoc.md

 ---

+### method killCurrent()

+Attempts to kill the current task, it will only work if the task has implemented a kill function, it runs Task.kill()

+---

 ### method isAlive()

 Returns True if the queue is still alive, False if it has been stopped or scheduled to be stopped